astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 Mercury takes about three months to complete one orbit, so in a single orbit, the location of one perihelion only differs by about one and a half arcseconds from the previous one.
-That is a tiny change (one arcsecond being 1/3600th of a degree, or about a tenth the width of a sheet of paper held at arm's length).
+That is a tiny change (one arcsecond being 1/3600th of a degree, or about a tenth the thickness of a sheet of paper held at arm's length).

 Some of this shift could be explained by the effects of the other planets, dominated by Jupiter, tugging on Mercury from other